junker37/myretail/README.md

 # myRetail
 This code has a couple of endpoints.
-One to get product info based on a product id, and another to updating pricing data for a product
+One to get product info based on a product id, and another to updating pricing data for a product.

 GET /products/v{version}/{id} - Returns product information, name from an internal APIl, and pricing data from a key-value store (dynamodb in this case).

 PUT /products/v{version}/{id} - Updates pricing data for the given product id.
 Updates the data in the key-value store (dynamodb in this case).

+This code uses the [Dropwizard Java framework](http://www.dropwizard.io/)
 ## Testing
 Run the tests using maven
 ```